biojava/biojava.github.io/wiki/BioJava:Download_4.0.0.md

 process.
 All BioJava jar files are available via Maven Central as of this release.

-You can add the BioJava repository by adding the following XML to your project pom.xml file:
+You can create a BioJava dependency by adding the following XML to your project pom.xml file:

             <dependencies>